 Away from the more touristy areas of Hong Kong, getting to the monastery is not so difficult.
 The nearest subway station is the Sha Tin (light blue line) and on leaving the station you need to head towards the mall and enter the street lateral to it – the entrance is a paved path surrounded by trees.

 The place is not a functioning monastery, since no monks live there.
-In total there are 5 temples, 4 pavilions, one pagoda and one veranda.
-Of the temples, the main one is the Temple of the Ten Thousand Buddhas, that in fact does not have only 10,000, but 13,000 statues of Buddha that go floor to the ceiling, covering all walls.
+In total there are 5 temples, 4 pavilions, one pagoda, and one veranda.
+Of the temples, the main one is the Temple of the Ten Thousand Buddhas, which in fact does not have only 10,000, but 13,000 statues of Buddha that go from floor to the ceiling, covering all walls.

 The monastery was founded in 1949 and finished in 1957 by the Reverend Yuet Kai, who dedicated his adult life to Buddhism.
 Although he was in old age, he joined the other disciples to personally carry the temple building materials to the top of the mountain.

 About the founder: Just after leaving home, the Rev. Yuet Kai burned two fingers of his left hand.
 Then he cut a piece of his breast so that he could divide them and so light up 48 lanterns in oil and offer them to Buddha, making 3 votes to show his dedication: Never seek a life of luxury; read and study all the Buddhist scriptures; and benefit the greatest number of people through the spread of Buddhism.

 Entry is free and it is prohibited to take photos inside the Temple of the Ten Thousand Buddhas.

 Street markets are part of Asian culture.
 In Hong Kong, Temple Street Night Market is the best known, with opening hours from 4 pm to midnight.
 The nearest subway station is Jordan (red line).